 Our beginnings: Building the arboretum

 Highstead’s commitment to responsible land stewardship traces back to 1982, when Elisabeth and James Dudley purchased a parcel of land to build a house in Redding, Connecticut.
 Their love for this land and their desire to preserve its natural beauty was described in a letter written by Elisabeth Dudley: “…the land which surrounds it is so unique that we feel it just begs for something special to be done to keep it so.”
-This was the seed of the idea that became a 36-acre arboretum and eventually an active family foundation that brings people, science, and resources together to advance the Wildlands and Woodlands vision throughout New England.
+This was the seed of the idea that became a 36-acre arboretum and eventually an active family foundation that builds knowledge about wooded landscapes and brings people, science, and resources together to advance conservation throughout New England.

-From the very beginning, the Dudleys’ approach to building the arboretum was guided by scientific and academic curiosity.
-They sought the advice of experts Peter Ashton, Director of the Arnold Arboretum at Harvard University and Ernie Gould, Assistant Director at the Harvard Forest, and many others, to ensure that the decisions they were making independently for the Highstead landscape were grounded in land stewardship science.
-Highstead’s relationship with Harvard University has deepened and evolved over the years.
-Today, David R. Foster, who was Director of Harvard Forest for 30 years and is now on the faculty, is the President of the Highstead Foundation board of directors.
+From the very beginning, the Dudley’s approach to building the arboretum was guided by scientific and academic curiosity.
+They sought the advice of experts Peter Ashton, Director of the Arnold Arboretum at Harvard University and Ernie Gould, Assistant Director at the Harvard Forest, and many others, to ensure that the decisions they were making for the Highstead landscape were grounded in land stewardship science.
+Highstead’s relationship with Harvard University deepened and evolved over the years, with David Foster, who was Director of Harvard Forest for 30 years and the President of the Highstead Foundation board of directors from 2005 to 2022.

-While many traditional arboreta at the time installed wide varieties of exotic plants in a manipulated landscape, the Dudleys took a more ecologically minded approach, working with its beautiful, largely undisturbed natural landscape and supplementing it with a limited number of native plant collections.
+While many traditional arboreta at the time installed wide varieties of exotic plants in a manipulated landscape, the Dudleys took a more ecologically minded approach, working with the property’s beautiful, largely undisturbed natural landscape and supplementing it with a limited number of native plant collections.

 In 1984, the Dudleys officially established Highstead as an operating foundation that would preserve the land they cherished, and someday serve as an example of land stewardship and conservation science and would be a gathering place for those passionate about sustaining the land that sustains us all.